unixorn/awesome-zsh-plugins/README.md

 - [ripz](https://github.com/jedahan/ripz) - Reminds you of your aliases, so you use them more.
 Depends on [ripgrep](https://github.com/BurntSushi/ripgrep).
 - [robo](https://github.com/shengyou/robo-zsh-plugin) - A ZSH plugin for [Robo](https://github.com/consolidation/robo/).
 - [rockz](https://github.com/aperezdc/rockz) - Lua + LuaRocks virtual environment manager based upon VirtualZ.
-- [rust](https://github.com/cowboyd/zsh-rust) - Configure your rust toolchain, installing [rustup](https://rustup.rs) if it is not currently installed already.
+- [rust](https://github.com/cowboyd/zsh-rust) - Configure your [rust](https://www.rust-lang.org/) toolchain, installing [rustup](https://rustup.rs) if it is not currently installed already.
 - [rvm](https://github.com/johnhamelink/rvm-zsh) - Initiates RVM and adds rubygem binaries (like compass) accessible in the user's `$PATH`.
-- [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running `kubectl` by warning what context you're in after a definable number of seconds since the last `kubectl` command.
+- [safe-kubectl](https://github.com/benjefferies/safe-kubectl) - Add some safety when running [kubectl](https://kubernetes.io/docs/reference/kubectl/) by warning what context you're in after a definable number of seconds since the last `kubectl` command.
 - [safe-paste](https://github.com/oz/safe-paste) - A safe-paste plugin.
 See Conrad Irwin's [bracketed-paste](https://cirw.in/blog/bracketed-paste) blog post.
-- [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-`rm` functionality so that `rm` will put files in your OS's trash instead of permanently deleting them.
+- [safe-rm](https://github.com/mattmc3/zsh-safe-rm) - Add safe-`rm` functionality so that `rm` will put files in your OS' trash instead of permanently deleting them.
 - [saml2aws-auto](https://github.com/devndive/zsh-saml2aws-auto) - When using multiple AWS profiles, e.g. different accounts for your stages (development, pre-prod, prod), can be used to determine which profile is currently exported and if the token is still valid.
 - [saml2aws](https://github.com/onyxraven/zsh-saml2aws) - Add support for [saml2aws](https://github.com/Versent/saml2aws).
 - [sandboxd](https://github.com/benvan/sandboxd) - Speed up your `.zshrc` & shell startup with lazy-loading by only running setup commands (e.g. `eval "$(rbenv init -)"`, etc) when you need them.
-- [saneopt](https://github.com/willghatch/zsh-saneopt) - Sane defaults for ZSH options, in the spirit of vim-sensible.
+- [saneopt](https://github.com/willghatch/zsh-saneopt) - Sane defaults for ZSH options, in the spirit of [vim-sensible](https://github.com/tpope/vim-sensible).
 - [sb-upgrade](https://github.com/redxtech/zsh-sb-upgrade) - Script to automatically update apps on a seedbox.
 - [schroot](https://github.com/fshp/schroot.plugin.zsh) - Show current `chroot` name in your prompt.
 - [sdkman](https://github.com/ptavares/zsh-sdkman) - Installs [sdkman](https://github.com/sdkman) and adds completions and aliases for it.